Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- So far this season, 50% of Washington State's games (3/6) have had more combined points than Saturday's total of 52.5.

-- The two teams combine to score 50.1 points per game, 2.4 less than the total in this contest.
+- The two teams combine to score 50.1 points per game, 2.4 less than the over/under in this contest.

-- These two squads combine to allow 51.8 points per game, 0.7 fewer than this contest's over/under.
+- This contest's over/under is 0.7 points above the 51.8 these two squads combine to allow per game this season.

-- The average total in Cardinal games this season is 54.4, 1.9 points above Saturday's total of 52.5.
+- The Cardinal and their opponents have scored an average of 54.4 points per game in 2021, 1.9 more than Saturday's total.

-- The 59.5 PPG average total in Cougars games this season is 7.0 points more than this game's over/under.

 Stanford Stats and Trends

-- The Cardinal have been favored by 1.5 points or more once this season and covered the spread.

-- Stanford's games this year have hit the over on two of six set point totals (33.3%).
+- This season, the Cardinal won ATS in their only game as a favorite of 1 point or more.

-- The Cardinal rack up 25.8 points per game, comparable to the 24.8 per matchup the Cougars allow.
+- The Cardinal rack up 25.8 points per game, comparable to the 24.8 per matchup the Cougars give up.

-- Stanford is 3-0 against the spread and 3-0 overall in games when it scores more than 24.8 points.
+- When Stanford puts up more than 24.8 points, it is 3-0 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.